metamath/lamp-guide/docs/index.md

 > and press the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).
 > A new dialogue will display titled "Proving bottom-up".

-> This will enable up to search for a solution backwards from our
-> currently-selected step using the context and previous
-> steps that will help us prove the selected step.
+This will enable up to search for a solution backwards from our currently-selected step using the context and previous steps that will help us prove the selected step.
-> These dialogue options control how metamath-lamp will search for a proof
-> of the selected step's statement.
+These dialogue options control how metamath-lamp will search for a proof of the selected step's statement.

-> For now, we'll just accept the defaults and press the
+For now, we'll just accept the defaults.

-> "Prove" button at the bottom of the dialogue.
+> press the "Prove" button at the bottom of the dialogue.

-> After a moment it will present a list, and one of the first options
-> (probably the first one) should use `addassi`.
+After a moment it will present a list, and one of the first options (probably the first one) should use `addassi`.
-> The theorem `addassi` is a pre-existing theorem showing that
-> addition is associative.
+The theorem `addassi` is a pre-existing theorem showing that addition is associative.
-> This requires multiple lines, because using this associativity
-> theorem requires showing that `1` and `2` are complex numbers.
+This requires multiple lines, because using this associativity theorem requires showing that `1` and `2` are complex numbers.

 > Use the checkbox to its
 > left to select that one, then press the "Apply Selected" button.